zcfabra/toki/README.md

-# FunPy: If a Python ate a crab
+# TokiLang: If a Python ate a crab

 So it's Python, but with none of the annoying stuff (exceptions, classes, etc) and many of the nicest features from Rust.